LinkSheet/LinkSheet/README.md

 This is a hobby project, and since I have many of those, I sometimes choose to ignore issues or postpone working on them as I am either not motivated or don't have any time (since I also have a job).
 LinkSheet is feature-complete for my use-case, so everything I add/change is because someone requested it.
 I have made less than 2€ from donations and there is no incentive other than providing a solid app for this project.
 Please take that into consideration before opening an issue.
 If you would **really** like a new feature added or a bug fixed, send me an email and we can talk about a small donation in exchange for the immediate start of development.

 ⚠️ Development is a bit stale at the moment, as I am busy with other things and/or don't have that much motivation.
-If you encounter bugs or issues, try using the latest nightly build, it might have already been fixed there.
+If you encounter bugs or issues, try using the latest nightly build, it may have already been fixed there.

 ## License